JoClaivaz/Mammals_orthologs_exp/README.md

 Output: pdf contiainig plots

 #'cor_dif_test.R'
-Function allowing the process of exact fisher test on the correlation amongst specie 1 and specie2
+Function allowing the process of exact fisher test on the correlation amongst specie 1 and specie2, and other one allows to know the number of tissues considered
 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

 ******NOT FINISH********